Bill Lee (Tennessee politician): Personal life

 Lee lives in Fernvale with his second wife, Maria, whom he married in October 2008.
 His first wife, Carol Ann, died in 2000 in a horseback riding accident.
 After her death, Lee took extended time off from his construction company to raise his four children.

-Lee attends Grace Chapel Church in Leiper's Fork.

 Lee previously served as a member of the board of trustees of Belmont University, chairman of the YMCA of Middle Tennessee, president of the Associated Builders and Contractors, and a board member of the Hope Clinic for Women and the Men of Valor Prison Ministry.

 Gubernatorial elections

 2018

 In April 2017, Lee announced his candidacy in the 2018 election for governor of Tennessee.
 A self-described social conservative, he also targeted pro-business Republicans.
 In the Republican primary election, Lee faced Congresswoman Diane Black, Knoxville businessman and former Tennessee Economic and Development Commissioner Randy Boyd, and state House speaker Beth Harwell.
 Originally considered a long shot, Lee rose in the polls as Boyd and Black launched negative advertising against each other.
 He won the August 2 primary with 291,414 votes (36.8%) to Boyd's 193,054 (24.3%), Black's 182,457 (23.0%), and Harwell's 121,484 (15.3%).

 Lee defeated former Democratic Nashville mayor Karl Dean in the November 6 general election, receiving 1,336,106 votes (59.6%) to Dean's 864,863 (38.6%).
 This marked the first time since 1982 that a candidate from the incumbent U.S. President's party was elected governor of Tennessee.
 This is also the first time that Republicans won three consecutive gubernatorial elections in the state, and the first time that a Republican was elected to succeed another Republican.